 Goodreads for Authors

-Goodreads is a social media platform designed specifically for writers.
+Goodreads is an author platform designed specifically for writers.
 It exists for the sole purpose of connecting authors and their readers.
 Pretty neat, huh?

 One of the best features of Goodreads is how you actually register for the site.
 Instead of business and personal pages like Facebook, you have reader and author options available.
 Each option has its own special abilities.